68.01 Declaring tax assessment invalid.

 (1) No court shall have jurisdiction over an action brought under this act against a member of the Legislature, a member of the judiciary, or a senior executive branch official if the action is based on evidence or information known to the state government when the action was brought.
 For purposes of this subsection, the term “senior executive branch official” means any person employed in the executive branch of government holding a position in the Senior Management Service as defined in s.
 110.402.

 (2) In no event may a person bring an action under s.
-68.083(2) based upon allegations or transactions that are the subject of a civil action or an administrative proceeding in which the agency is already a party.
+68.083(2) based upon allegations or transactions that are the subject of a civil action or an administrative proceeding in which the state is already a party.

 (4) No court shall have jurisdiction over an action where the person bringing the action under s.
 68.083(2) is: